LOSS OF CORNEAL SENSITIVITY IS THE HALLMARK OF NK1

 Corneal nerves send sensory information to the brain.1

-The brain sends signals back via the lacrimal and motor nerves, creating a feedback loop that stimulates protective reflexes, such as tear production and blinking.1,3
+In turn, the brain sends signals back to trigger protective reflexes, such as tear production and blinking.4

-Below the ocular surface, corneal nerve fibers release neuromediators that promote nourishment to the cornea and stimulate healing.3
+Corneal nerve fibers release neuromediators that promote nourishment to the cornea and stimulate healing.2

-Corneal epithelial cells and keratocytes release nerve growth factor (NGF) and neuropeptides to help maintain ocular surface homeostasis by supporting the survival and maturation of corneal nerve fibers (as shown in preclinical models).3,4
+Corneal epithelial cells and keratocytes release growth factors like NERVE GROWTH FACTOR (NGF), NEUROPEPTIDES, and NEUROTROPHINS to help maintain ocular surface homeostasis by supporting the survival and maturation of corneal nerve fibers (as shown in preclinical models).2,3